-Construction of new Parliament building to start soon as heritage panel gives its nod | Science-Environment
+Construction of new parliament building to start soon as heritage panel gives its nod | Science-Environment

 The panel has officers from different organisations and experts as members.

-Mishra said the committee's members are the ones who look into what is provided under unified building bylaws based on which they accept or reject a proposal or suggest modifications.
+Mishra said the committee's members look into what is provided under unified building bylaws based on which they accept or reject a proposal or suggest modifications.

 Work on redevelopment of Rajpath will start soon after this year's Republic Day parade.
 The work is expected to be completed in the next 10 months and the 2022 Republic Day parade will be held on a redeveloped Rajpath, the housing secretary said.